backstage/backstage/docs/auth/service-to-service-auth.md

 ## Setup

+In a newly created Backstage app, service to service auth is enabled by default.
+You will need to provide a [Secret Key](#secret-key)

+### Legacy Backend Setup

-In a newly created Backstage app, the backend is setup up to not require any auth at all.
+In a Backstage app built with the legacy backend, the backend is setup up to not require any auth at all.
 This means that generated service-to-service tokens are empty, and that incoming requests are not validated.
 If you want to enable service-to-service auth, the first step is to switch out the following line in